-Well Strung began at a company outing in the summer of 2001 when Andy Meehan and Alan Tofig decided to get together for 1 short set and play for a bunch of insurance agents.
-Since then we've grown from a 2 man acoustic duo to a 6 piece rock band that has become a fixture on the Bucks County/NE Philly live music scene.
+Well Strung began at a company outing in the summer of 2001 when Andy Meehan and Alan Tofig decided to get together for one short set and play for a bunch of insurance agents.
+Since then we've grown from a 2-man acoustic duo to a 6-piece rock band that has become a fixture on the Bucks County/Northeast Philly live music scene.

 MOJO....what is it really?
 Though the term has been around for untold generations, the author Marshall Goldsmith defined it succinctly in his recent bestseller as "the moment when we do something that's purposeful, powerful and positive and the rest of the world recognizes it:" "MOJO is that positive spirit toward what we are doing that starts from the inside and radiates to the outside".
 Andy's relentless pursuit of MOJO is evident in the time and direction of God-given talent that he has devoted to the craft of singing and playing the harmonica in a live setting.
 Whether it's belting out classic rock and blues gems with a full band or negotiating the more subtle nuances of jazz or celtic tunes with his duo sidekicks, Andy brings all of his passion for making good music and his technical prowess on many different types of harmonicas to each and every gig.
 Never afraid to push the limits of his ability and stick his neck out to try something different, Andy is still growing as a musician and a person after being at the music game for over 30 years in the Delaware Valley.
 That's what makes the live performances stay fresh.
 His enthusiasm and energy infect even the most sober of patrons.
 Andy plays diatonic and chromatic harmonicas in many different tunings and styles, and will only sing songs that he likes to sing and that he feels in his soul.
 In addition to his activities with The Well Strung Band, Mr. Mojo plays alongside Scott Gurney (piano and vocals) Alan Tofig (guitars and other stringed instruments) and Gabe Schick (guitar, vocals, steel drum).